Prepare Your House for Sale and Get the Best Price

-You may also want to consider updating the finishes on your cabinets if they have begun to show wear or are out of date looking.
+You may also want to consider updating the finishes on your cabinets if they have begun to show wear or are out-of-date looking.
 You can learn about cabinet refinishing here.

 2. Reduce Clutter and Stage the Home

-In order to allow your potential buyers to see themselves living in your home, you will need to remove clutter from your countertops and put all of your items away.
+To allow your potential buyers to see themselves living in your home, you will need to remove clutter from your countertops and put all of your items away.

-You should also consider removing most of your items from the home and staging it with furniture that makes the most sense for the space and helps to make visualization easier.
+You should also consider removing most of your items from home and staging it with furniture that makes the most sense for the space and helps to make visualization easier.

 3. Depersonalize the Home

 If you have a lot of pictures and your children’s craft projects around your home, then you should consider putting them away somewhere for the time being.

 The people who are coming to tour your home want to be able to imagine themselves living there.
 If there are pictures of your family looking at them, then it will feel like someone else’s home.

 You may think it isn’t that important to clean your closets before showing your home.
 But remember, potential buyers are visualizing their things in there.
 If you have the closet jam-packed full of stuff, then it isn’t going to seem very large.

 Consider moving some items to under-the-bed boxes or renting a storage unit to create space.